shapeforge/icesl-infillers/README.md

 An infill can be produced in multiple passes, so as to obtain crossing continuous paths.
 Each pass is done independently, and paths are extracted before going to the next pass.

-An infill shader has access to the infill percentage parameter (constant, per-layer or field).
+An infill shader has access to some fields:
+- the infill percentage parameter (constant, per-layer or field).
+- the nozzle diameter.
+- the layer height.
 Access to other fields will be added in the future.

+Each infiller is a single file named _shader.glsl_ stored in a subdirectory of icesl-infillers.
+These are automatically loaded into the UI.
+The icesl-infillers directory should be in %appdata%\IceSL (Windows) or ~/.icesl (Linux).

+### Implementation

 The shader has to implement the following function:
 ```glsl